-- 2.45.
-The 'deliverability' of a site can only be determined following the assessment of all three key tests of the HELAA carried out across stages 1 and 2.
-The 'deliverability' of a site is important to helping establish a housing and economic supply and in particular is necessary to identifying whether there is sufficient supply for the first five years of a plan period. - 2.46.
-To be considered deliverable, sites should be immediately available, offer a suitable location for development now and be found to be achievable with a realistic and viable prospect for development that can be delivered within five years. - 2.47.
-If 'deliverability' cannot be established, sites should not be included within the five year housing supply but set out in the later timeframes of a housing trajectory for the Borough.
+- 2.49 The 'deliverability' of a site can only be determined following the assessment of all three key tests of the HELAA carried out across stages 1 and 2.
+The 'deliverability' of a site is important to helping establish a housing and economic supply and in particular is necessary to identifying whether there is sufficient supply for the first five years of a plan period. - 2.50 To be considered deliverable, sites should be immediately available, offer a suitable location for development now and be found to be achievable with a realistic and viable prospect for development that can be delivered within five years. - 2.51 If 'deliverability' cannot be established, sites should not be included within the five year housing supply but set out in the later timeframes of a housing trajectory for the Borough. - 2.52 A formula for standard build rates and lead-in times has been created by Basildon Council, and combined with local developer knowledge it was applied to the HELAA sites.
+The potential yield was split accordingly over four time periods; less than 5 years, 6 to 10 years, 11- 15 years and beyond 15 years.
+The formula used is detailed in Appendix A.

-Stage 3: Windfall Assessment (where justified)
+Stage 3a: Windfall Assessment (where justified)

-- 2.48.
-The term "windfall sites" is defined as: Sites which have not been specifically identified as available in the Local Plan process.
-They normally comprise previously-developed sites that have unexpectedly become available. - 2.49.
-The National Planning Policy Framework (2012) and the Planning Practice Guidance state that, where justified, windfall sites can contribute towards housing supply.
-However, it is discouraged and the emphasis on 'justification' and 'compelling evidence' that sites are realistic and will consistently become available must be set out.
+2.53 The term "windfall sites" is defined as: 'Sites which have not been specifically identified as available in the Local Plan process.
+They normally comprise previously-developed sites that have unexpectedly become available'.